-- Having a live person readily accessible to residents. - Promoting a culture of customer service and a helpful outlook among staff. - Escalating quickly when the matter exceeds the knowledge of the customer service staff. - Place more focus on the CSC as the access point to the City to reduce the difficulty residents face in knowing where to go. - Increase first contact resolution by onboarding more services and enhancing the knowledge base. - Regular CS training to help ensure the residents feel they are heard and their matter is understood. - Establish protocols for acknowledging residents' requests are in process and providing status updates as they are complete.
-If this can be automated, it would reduce the onus on staff. - Consider reorganizing so that all customer services staff report to the same part of the organization, have the same knowledge and tools, and follow the same procedures.
+- Place more focus on the CSC as the access point to the City to reduce the difficulty residents face in knowing where to go. - Increase first contact resolution by onboarding more services and enhancing the knowledge base. - Regular CS training to help ensure the residents feel they are heard and their matter is understood. - Establish protocols for acknowledging residents' requests are in process and providing status updates as they are complete.
+For this feature to work, staff managing the case lifecycle will have to be proactive in updating the case with information that will inform customers of the result of their request. - Consider reorganizing so that all customer services staff report to the same part of the organization, have the same knowledge and tools, and follow the same procedures.